 Challenging times make the work of our charity partner stem4 more important than ever, so we were pleased to catch up with what difference our – your – donations on every sale are making during the pandemic.

-We charge 20% commission on sales at WhoSki.com, and pass on a quarter of that sum to teen mental health charity stem4.
+We charge 20% commission on sales at WhoSki.com, and pass on 10% of that sum to teen mental health charity stem4.
 By doing good for the environment through extending the use of your preloved ski and snowboard clothing, you are also helping support the wellbeing of young people.

 Lockdown and its limitations on travel mean that sales at WhoSki.com have been hit.
 Let’s face it, how many of us have gone anywhere near the piste since last March?
 However, we are keen to honour our commitment to our charity partner, so recently made an extra donation to the stem4 coffers.
 We believe that the work of stem4 is more important than ever during this difficult period.